“Sukuk” is an Arabic term which simply means “certificates”

 All non-interest products and services including sukuks are required to be reviewed and certified as compliant with the principles of Islamic law by a Shariah board composed of scholars knowledgeable in non-interest finance prior to issuance.

 The FGN sukuk has been certified as Shari’ah compliant by the Financial Regulation Advisory Council of Experts of the Central Bank of Nigeria (CBN).
-The certification is available on the website of the Debt Management Office at https://www.dmo.gov.ng/.
+A copy of the certificate is included in the prospectus.

 Why you should invest in the FGN Sovereign Sukuk

 - The sukuk is secured by the full faith and credit of the Federal Government of Nigeria

 - The sukuk qualify as bonds issued by the Federal Government of Nigeria and as such, the rental income is exempt from taxes - companies’ income, personal income, capital gains, and value added taxes.

 - Investors who wish to cash out their investment in the sukuk before maturity can trade the sukuk on the floors of the Nigerian Stock Exchange and FMDQ OTC Securities Exchange for immediate cash.

 The sukuk qualifies as: